inmanta/inmanta-core/docs/adr/0000-database-upgrade-testing.md

 ### Negative Consequences

 * Easy to do wrong.
-It is more natural to set up the inital state in the testcase itself, as we do everywhere else.
+It is more natural to set up the initial state in the testcase itself, as we do everywhere else.
 * We accumulate some additional test data in the repo

 ## Pros and Cons of the Options